Farewell, My Queen: Production

 Farewell, My Queen was directed by Benoît Jacquot and based on a script by him, Chantal Thomas, and Gilles Taurand.
 They adapted the script from the novel of the same name by Thomas.
 She won the Prix Femina for her book in 2002.
 After reading Chantal's feminist novel, Jacquot wanted to create a film from this perspective.

-The German actress Diane Kruger was cast as Marie Antoinette.
+German actress Diane Kruger was cast as Marie Antoinette.
 Recognizing that many audience members had preconceptions of Marie Antoinette, Kruger approached the role by "trying not to judge her...
 We have the same origins, the same age.
 I could relate to her as a woman."
-While the actress Léa Seydoux is younger than the age of the lectrice character in the novel, Jacquot cast her as Laborde because "she brought this carnal dimension.
+Even though Léa Seydoux was younger than the age of the lectrice character in the novel, Jacquot cast her as Laborde because "she brought this carnal dimension.
 She has incontrovertible sex appeal."

-He also added to the plot the same-sex relationship between the Queen and duchess of Polignac; he thought it might be possible, given women's strong relationships with each other in that time period.
+Jacquot also added to the plot the same-sex relationship between the queen and the Duchess of Polignac; he thought it might be possible, given women's strong relationships with each other in that time period.